tensorturtle/fob/README.md

 ```

 > [!WARNING]
 > Common mistake: The package name is focus-blocks, not fob.
-Don't do this: `uv tool install fob`
+Do not do this: `uv tool install fob`

 Now, `fob` is available from anywhere on the system.
 Try:
 ```